AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 Then, connect to the server as shown in step 2 and create a new directory called ".ssh".
 Run the command mkdir .ssh

-exit the server and then copy the ssh key into the .ssh directory by using the scp command.
+Exit the server and then copy the ssh key into the .ssh directory by using the scp command.

 command:
 scp publicprivateketfilelocation cs15lwi22zzz@ieng6.ucsd.edu:~/.ssh/authorized_keys